-A total of 7 172 calls were sent out to the database of 8 735 phone numbers (a proportion of the collected numbers were deemed invalid).
-From these, 1 583 responses were captured from all three surveys, providing an aggregated response rate of 22 percent, which is in line with literature review findings showing IVR survey response rates ranging from 8 to 40 percent in low- and middle-income countries (see Gibson et al. 2017).40 Table 3 shows the number of respondents per province.
+A total of 7 172 calls were sent out to the database of phone numbers (some of the collected numbers were invalid).
+From these, 1 583 responses were captured from all three surveys, providing an aggregated response rate of 22 percent, which is in line with literature review findings regarding mobile surveys, showing IVR survey response rates ranging from 8 to 40 percent in low- and middle-income countries (see Gibson et al. 2017).
+Table 3 shows the number of respondents per province.